Top 12 Technology Trends In IoT To Watch For In 2023

 If technology continues at the pace that it is currently at, we can expect to see as many as 28 billion Internet of Things devices that are connected on the Internet by the year 2025.
 If you haven’t heard of IoT (Internet of Things) before, it refers to any ‘thing’ that is outfitted with sensors or technology which allows them to exchange data with other devices that are also connected to the Internet.
 Waverley is a company with a deep understanding and expertise in IoT applications – if there is a developing IoT trend, we’ll catch it.

-Waverley Software has worked with clients in numerous industries such as home automation, robotics, and energy analytics – all projects based in IoT.
-Coming from our experience with IoT applications and observing our recent projects, we came up with this list of IoT trends to watch in 2021 and moving forward.
+Waverley Software has worked with clients in numerous industries such as home automation, robotics, and energy analytics – all projects based on IoT development services.
+Coming from our experience with IoT applications and observing our recent projects, we came up with this list of IoT trends to watch in 2023 and moving forward.
 This article will brief you with all you need to know about the state of the industry!

 Sensors will play a key role in the functionality of IoT enabled devices.
 IoT sensors will create data from real-world observances that their sensors register and document.
 IoT devices will work around-the-clock to observe live changes in the environment that humans wouldn’t notice or don’t have the time to pay attention to.